 After enjoying this gem from the Peruvian Andes, we’ll begin our trek towards the spectacular Red Valley.
 A place that seems to be taken from another planet and that’s visited by very few tourists.
 You’ll be surprised not only by its amazing beauty but also by the immense tranquillity that’ll surround you.
 Breathe and feel the joy of being alive.
 It only takes 30 minutes of walking to reach the viewpoint from where you will get the best views of the valley.

-Finally, we’ll make a 4-hour descent between ancient Andean communities and herds of llamas.
+Finally, we’ll make a 2-hour descent between ancient Andean communities and herds of llamas.
 If you’re lucky, you’ll be able to come across some vicuñas, a beautiful non-domesticated animal that has coexisted with the inhabitants of Peru since pre-Inca times.
-After the delicious final lunch, a bus will wait for you that will take you back to Cusco and Ollantaytambo.

 We will take the train to the town of Machu Picchu, at the train station a staff from (PERU HIKE) will be waiting for us and will take us to our hotel.
 After showering and changing clothes we will go to the restaurant for dinner, and have an explanation about the tour in Mach Picchu.